-- 1. Member States shall provide that in the case of a personal data breach, the controller notifies without undue delay and, where feasible, not later than 72 hours after having become aware of it, the personal data breach to the supervisory authority, unless the personal data breach is unlikely to result in a risk for the rights and freedoms of individuals.
-The notification to the supervisory authority shall be accompanied by a reasoned justification in cases where it is not made within 72 hours. - 2.
-The processor shall notify the controller without undue delay after becoming aware of a personal data breach. - 3.
-The notification referred to in paragraph 1 shall at least: - (a) describe the nature of the personal data breach including, where possible, the categories and approximate number of data subjects concerned and the categories and approximate number of data records concerned;
+- 1. Member States shall provide that in the case of a personal data breach which is likely to result in a high risk for the rights and freedoms of data subjects, (...) the controller notifies, without undue delay (...) and, where feasible, not later than 72 hours after having become aware of it, the personal data breach to the supervisory authority (...).
+The notification to the supervisory authority shall be accompanied by a reasoned justification in cases where it is not made within 72 hours. - 1a.
+The notification referred to in paragraph 1 shall not be required if a communication of the data subject is not required under Article 29(3)(a) and (b). (...) - 2.
+The processor shall alert and inform the controller without undue delay after having become aware of a personal data breach. - 3.
+The notification referred to in paragraph 1 shall at least: - (a) describe the nature of the personal data breach, - (b) communicate the identity and contact details of the data protection officer or other contact point where more information can be obtained; - (c) (...) - (d) describe the likely consequences of the personal data breach identified by the controller,

-- (b) communicate the name and contact details of the data protection officer or other contact point where more information can be obtained; - (c) (...) - (d) describe the likely consequences of the personal data breach; - (e) describe the measures taken or proposed to be taken by the controller to address the personal data breach, including, where appropriate, to mitigate its possible adverse effects. - 3a.
-Where, and in so far as, it is not possible to provide the information at the same time, the information may be provided in phases without undue further delay. - 4.
-Member States shall provide that the controller shall document any personal data breaches referred to in paragraph 1, comprising the facts surrounding the breach, its effects and the remedial action taken.
-This documentation must enable the supervisory authority to verify compliance with this Article. - 4a.
-Member States shall provide that where the data breach involves personal data that have been transmitted by or to the controller of another Member State, the information referred to in paragraph 3 shall be communicated to the controller of this Member State without undue delay. - 5. (...) - 6. (...)
+- (e) describe the measures taken or proposed to be taken by the controller to address the personal data breach; and - (f) where appropriate, indicate measures to mitigate the possible adverse effects of the personal data breach. - 3a.
+Where, and in so far as, it is not possible to provide the information referred to in paragraph 3 (d), (e) and (f) at the same time as the information referred to in points (a) and (b) of paragraph 3, the controller shall provide this information without undue further delay. - 4.
+Member States shall provide that the controller documents any personal data breaches referred to in paragraph 1, comprising the facts surrounding the breach, its effects and the remedial action taken.
+This documentation must enable the supervisory authority to verify compliance with this Article. (...) - 4a.
+Subject to paragraph 1a Member States shall provide that where the data breach involves personal data that have been transmitted by or to the controller of another Member State, the information referred to in paragraph 3 shall be communicated to the controller of this Member State without undue delay. - 5. (...) - 6. (...)